-A list of all elevators and personnel lifts should be provided and include its type and the purpose for which it will be used.
+For marine installations or structures, a list of all elevators and personnel lifts should be provided and include their types and the purposes for which they will be used.
 Any operating or physical and environmental condition limits should also be included.
-A reference to the standards that have been applied for the selection, design, installation, operation and maintenance of these systems should be included and include a description of the competent persons (or organizations) who certify, inspect, test and maintain this equipment.
-[Refer to the requirements and associated guidance under Part 19 of the OHS Regulations]
+A reference to the standards that have been applied for the selection, design, installation, operation and maintenance of these systems should be included, and it should include a description of the competent persons (or organizations) who certify, inspect, test and maintain this equipment.
+[Refer to the requirements and associated guidance under Part 19 of the OHS Regulations.]